How do tradelines work?

 After all, when you ask “do tradelines work”, the sources of information usually have some skin in the game, right?

-- You have people who are opposed to the idea (and will tell you “authorized user tradelines don’t work”)
+- People who oppose to the idea of tradelines (and will tell you “authorized user tradelines don’t work”)

 - You have those who financially benefit from the idea (and will tell you that “seasoned tradelines absolutely still work”)

 … wait, that’s us, right?
 Why would you listen to us, then?

 You shouldn’t and you shouldn’t listen to anyone with skin in the game, no matter on what side of the aisle they sit.

 Instead, listen to a source impartial to the process, as we’ve quoted for you below.
 We will withhold our opinions and allow the following to serve as the authority on the issue:.